Most card companies spell out what happens to points when a cardholder doesn’t follow their terms and rules, and it varies by issuer.

 Some card issuers also have cracked down on “churning” rewards cards, which is signing up for a new card just to get bonuses, then closing those cards and signing up for more.

 For example, Chase agreements state that the issuer may take away your points if you “misuse” the program by “repeatedly opening” cards just to generate rewards.
-The Chase 5/24 rule, which can get you turned down for a credit card if you’ve opened five-plus card accounts with Chase within a two-year period, is an attempt to discourage consumers from opening cards just to take advantage of promotional offers.
+The Chase 5/24 rule, which can get you turned down for a credit card if you’ve opened five-plus card accounts with any bank within a two-year period, is an attempt to discourage consumers from opening cards just to take advantage of promotional offers.

 In most agreements, the fine print mentions that the issuer may cancel the rewards program.
 If that happens, cardholders in many cases will have a few months to redeem rewards.